 PLGL 2802 - Internship A practicum course intended to provide the student with work experience as a legal assistant under the supervision of a practicing attorney.
 While the work experience will vary from internship to internship, legal ethics will be emphasized for all by a screening examination.
-Prerequisites: PLGL 1313, PLGL 2333, and PLGL 2413 or instructor approval.
+Prerequisites: Admission to the Paralegal Studies Program and successful completion of PLGL 1313 and PLGL 2333.
 PLGL 2813 - Internship A practicum course intended to provide the student with work experience as a legal assistant under the supervision of a practicing attorney.
 While the work experience will vary from internship to internship, legal ethics will be emphasized for all by a screening examination.
-Prerequisites: PLGL 1313, PLGL 2333, and PLGL 2413 or instructor approval.
-PLGL 2990 - Selected Legal Topics A study of varying legal topics (substantive, procedural, or skill-oriented) of current interest to paralegals.
-Prerequisite: PLGL 1213 or instructor approval.
+Prerequisites: Admission to the Paralegal Studies Program and successful completion of PLGL 1313 and PLGL 2333.
+PLGL 2990 - Selected Legal Topics Selected Legal Topics allows for a study of varying legal topics (substantive, procedural, or skill-oriented) of current interest to paralegals.
+Prerequisites: Admission to the Paralegal Studies Program and successful completion of PLGL 1313, and PLGL 2333, or instructor approval.
 PATIENT CARE TECHNICIAN See Nursing Course Descriptions PHARMACY TECHNOLOGY PHMT 1324 - Introduction to Profession of Pharmacy This course provides an introduction to medical vocabulary and terminology, and stresses the use of abbreviations, suffixes and combining forms to give the student a working knowlege of medical terms.
 Provides federal and state laws for pharmacy and sets the ethical standards for pharmacy technicans.
 Includes the study of the theory and practical applications of procuring, manipulating and preparing drugs for dispensing in actual pharmacy environments or college laboratory.
 PHMT 1334 - Introduction to Pharmacology This course provides an introductory study of therapeutic drug categories which will involve not only a consideration of commonly used drugs, but also basic principles of pharmacology and pharmaceutics.
-PHMT 1414 - Pharmacy Technician Practicum I Introduction to the practical work site application for the technical tasks, duties, and responsibilities of a pharmacy technician.
-These may include communication skills, customer services and relations, professionalism and ethics, pharmacy law and rules, security and safety rules, record keeping, preparing, packaging and distributing medications, IV admixtures, quality assurance drug compounding, financial issues organization and duties of pharmacy environments.
-Must have a grade of "C" or better to pass the course.
-Requires admission to the Pharmacy Technology Program.
-PHMT 1524 - Preceptorship I A supervised practical work site application for the technical tasks, duties and responsibilities of a pharmacy technician that totals 80 hours.
+PHMT 1414 - Pharmacy Technician Practicum I This course introduces ten student to the actual working of a pharmacy.
+Students are introduced and allowed to train towards ten performance of operational procedures in a community pharmacy lab, hospital pharmacy lab, and a compounding lab.
+Application of basic mathematics as it applies to sterile and non-sterile compounding, dispensing and closing prescriptions.
+PHMT 1524 - Preceptorship I A supervised practical work site application for the technical tasks, duties and responsibilities of a pharmacy technician that totals 160 hours.
 Work site skills may include basic bio-pharmaceutics, factors affecting drug activity, drug routes and formulations, prescription processing, parenterals and IV admixtures, drug compounding, inventory management, financial issues, organization and duties of institutional pharmacies, and other environments.
-In addition, includes a weekly two-hour lecture to support the practical experience and discuss selected topics.
-Prerequisites: Admission to Pharmacy Technology Program and concurrent enrollment in PHMT 1324, PHMT 1334, and PHMT 1414 or approval of instructor.
+Prerequisites: Acceptance into the Pharmacy Technology Program and concurrent enrollment in PHMT 1324, PHMT 1334, and PHMT 1414 or approval of instructor.
 PHMT 2990 - Selected Topics in Pharmacology Technology The study and/or analysis of a selected topic in Pharmacy Technology.
 May be repeated with a different topic.
 PHILOSOPHY PHIL 1113 - Introduction to Philosophy (H) A survey course designed to acquaint the student with some of the fundamental problems in philosophy and with methods used to deal with them.
 Some principal views, both ancient and modern, are examined as possible solutions.
 Recommended for second term freshmen.